 Let the children feed the puppy (even toddlers) help the toddler set the bowl down - helps to establish "pack order".
 Your puppy views his/her family as a pack.
 The humans are the pack leaders, including the children (especially the children).
 The puppy is never the pack leader, always the people.
 If you have another dog in the family, don't let them teach bad behavior to your puppy.
 Example, if the older dog growls when he/she has a bone... no more bones.

 4. Order a medium sized or large wire crate.
 Make it like a cave for your puppy (cover with a blanket or the sort).
 Add soft washable towels Or purchase the washable mat like I use from, Tractor Supply (see below).
 Have plenty of soft & medium hard toys.
 The pups love the bed I use from tractor supply.
 Retriever Fleece Pet Crate Mat, Non-Skid Bottom, 100537398 * several people are going to use the plastic crates - I think these are fine for naps or overnight... but, not kept in for hours at a time.
-Puppy's should not be alone in the crate during the day, for more then three hours at a time.
+Puppy's should not be alone in the crate during the day, for more than 5 hours at a time.
 Alxa Rainforest sounds are what I'm playing, when away.

 6. Practice holistic feeding & care for your new puppy.
 I do not give my dogs insecticide to ingest or put on their skin (flea & tick).
 I use Natural care flea & tick products.
 And, regular bath my dogs with the same.
 Cancer causing agents are in non-holistic products.
 Dr. Dodds has books out, and utube videos.
 Do not over vaccinate your puppy/dog.
 Plenty of information about this on line & on Utube.